Wednesday, February 12, 2025

 Saturday April 5

-Tour of the Gettysburg National Military Park with a behind the scenes tour of the museum and a tour of the cyclorama depicting the battle.
+Tour of the Gettysburg National Military Park with the museum and behind the scenes tour of the cyclorama depicting the battle.
 The American Battlefield Trust has an animated map of the battle that will help you understand the lay of the land.
+The battlefield and museum are both large so spending an the day is appropriate.

 Sunday April 6

-Antietam National Battlefield.
+After lunch we will visit the Antietam National Battlefield.
 This is one of the critical battles of the war.
 The American Battlefield Trust has an over of the battle on YouTube.
+Around 5 p.m. we will depart to return to campus.